SloneBone/LiveProject_CodeSummary_Python/README.md

 <h2>Creating the Model and Form</h2>
 <p> I created two models for this project.
 The first model is a NBA Game object and the second is a Favorite Player object.
 For the NBA Game model, I provided the choices for the Away Team and Home Team via the eastern and western conferences.
-To create the user input form, I created a new forms.py file and utilized a fe3w Django widgets to display choices on the users end.
-I made a template page for the form, then I created a views function to  render this page and connect it to my URLS file.